Q: What is the Saarburg International Music Festival & School?

 Q: What kind of clothes should I bring?

 A: Bring your normal summer clothes, a swimming suit if you like and some warm clothes, perhaps a sweater or a jacket.
 The weather in this part of the world is unpredictable.
 You may check the internet for a long-term forecast prior to your departure.
 Your concert clothes should contain the regular for group performances: white/black top, black bottom, black shoes.
+Gentlemen should bring black jacket in case of cold weather.
+Otherwise, wearing of black jacket is not necessary.
 If you are scheduled to perform solo, bring your favorite concert clothes.
 Long skirts are preferable to pants for females.
 The following clothes are not appropriate for evening concerts both, if you perform or attend: tank tops, shorts, jeans, flip-flops.
 You might also want to bring an alarm clock with you.

 Q: What can students do on free days?